 STRAUB is contracted by either the installer (usually the Site Contractor) or the General Contractor (GC) to survey the pad.
 We recommend using high definition laser scanning to achieve this goal.

-Right is a sample of a Building Pad Survey that STRAUB performed for the General Contractor.
+To the right is a sample of a Building Pad Survey that STRAUB performed for the General Contractor.
 The Site Contractor had employed another surveying company to certify the pad elevations.
 STRAUB was employed by the GC.
 STRAUB’s elevations agreed with the other surveyor’s work on the 25’ grid the other surveyor shot.
 However, our scan data, which essentially showed a surveyed point on a 1” grid, showed the pad to be short by over 120 CY of stone!

 STRAUB saved the GC thousands of dollars in material costs.